PrefectHQ/prefect/README.md

     )
 ```

-You now have a server running locally that is looking for scheduled deployments!
+You now have a process running locally that is looking for scheduled deployments!
 Additionally you can run your workflow manually from the UI or CLI.
 You can even run deployments in response to [events](https://docs.prefect.io/latest/automate/?utm_source=oss&utm_medium=oss&utm_campaign=oss_gh_repo&utm_term=none&utm_content=none).

+> [!NOTE]
+> To explore different infrastructure options for your workflows, check out the [deployment documentation](https://docs.prefect.io/v3/deploy).

 ## Prefect Cloud